Kvilt1/glasir_timetable/README.md

 - `--use-new-format`: Save data in the new event-centric format (default)
 - `--use-old-format`: Save data in the old traditional format
 - `--save-dual-format`: Save data in both formats
+- `--batch-size`: Number of homework items to process in parallel (default: 3)

+## Authentication

+The application supports three methods of authentication:

+1. **Interactive Prompt**: If no credentials are found, you'll be prompted to enter your username and password.
+2. **Command-line Arguments**: Provide credentials via `--username` and `--password` flags.
+3. **Credentials File**: A JSON file containing your username and password.

+Your username is automatically appended with "@glasir.fo" domain during login.
+You only need to provide the username portion.

+## Advanced Features

+### Parallel Homework Extraction

+The application uses an optimized parallel approach to extract homework data:

+- Processes multiple homework items simultaneously for faster extraction
+- Configurable batch size (via `--batch-size` parameter) to balance performance and server load
+- Automatic fallback to sequential processing if parallel extraction fails
+- Comprehensive error handling and reporting

 ## Output Formats